yitianwang18/cse112-s22-group14/admin/meetings/012621-brainstorm.md

 <br>

 **Opening**:
-The brainstorming meeting of Teamato was called to order at 4:00 PM PST on January 24, 2021 virtually via Zoom by Muhammad Z Khan.
+The brainstorming meeting of Teamato was called to order at 4:00 PM PST on January 26, 2021 virtually via Zoom by Xavier.

 **Meeting Type**:
 Planning, Brainstorming